The iMac clones

 There are many ways in which modern lines, bright colors and translucent plastics might be combined in the design of a personal computer.
 Any of these combinations is available to Apple’s competitors, so long as the combination selected is not so similar in appearance to the iMac as to infringe on Apple’s trade dress rights.

-Of course, neither company is in business today.
+Of course, neither company is making computers — or anything — today.